HyperTag/documentation/src/content/cloud-destinations/firebase.md

 ## What is Firebase and how does it work?

 Firebase is an app development platform owned by Google that allows users to build, monitor and improve apps based on valuable app performance feedback.
 Google is migrating their app development monitoring to Firebase, and in the process sunsetting the Google Analytics Mobile SDKs.
-A major advantage of this change is that while apps were previsouly limited to 10MM events per month before requiring Google's Analytics 360 subscription, Firebase users will now be allowed unlimited hits on his/her app within the free Google Analytics platform.
+A major advantage of this change is that while apps were previously limited to 10MM events per month before requiring Google's Analytics 360 subscription, Firebase users will now be allowed unlimited hits on his/her app within the free Google Analytics platform.

 Firebase is powered by Google Firebase SDKs that require installation for both iOS and Android apps.
 These SDKs are entirely separate from the previous Google Analytics Services SDKs, and will need to be installed if you wish to track event data for your apps through Google Analytics.